 Fill Out Below To Find Out How Much Money You Qualify For

-An immediate cash infusion helps in a multitude of ways.
+Selling your structured settlement can help in many ways.
 It can provide funds for buying a home, provide seed money for starting a business, or pay off high interest debt.
-Many people use the funds to purchase a car.
-One of the best things about selling a structured settlement is that you can sell part or all of the settlement, depending on your need for cash and future financial picture.
+Other people use the funds to purchase a car.
+One of the best things about selling settlement payments is that you can sell part or all of the settlement, depending on your need for cash and future financial picture.

-Selling structured settlements also provides emergency cash.
-Often, an unexpected illness or accident causes the need for a sum of cash right away.
-Selling structured settlement payments can prevent foreclosure, pay taxes, or forestall other debt collection activities.
-When debt becomes unmanageable, many people sell structured settlement to return their household to financial health.
+Another reason for selling future payments is an unexpected illness or accident causes the need for a sum of cash right away.
+You can sell your structured settlement to prevent foreclosure, pay taxes, or forestall other debt collection activities.
+When debt becomes unmanageable, many people sell their structured settlement to return their household to financial health.

 - Home repairs

 Structured settlement payments provide peace of mind.
 Having the security of knowing a stream of income exists for you and your dependents can be one of the best financial assets; however, inflation destroys the purchasing power over time.
 When you sell your payments, you gain the maximum benefit from your structured settlement or annuity.

 Inflation has fast become inevitable in today's economy.
 In a globalized world where currencies are no longer tied to gold or other physical assets, people holding cash or living on a fixed income are vulnerable to great losses of purchasing power.
 In fact, between 2003 and 2017, average prices in the United States increased by 33.66 percent.

 Economists define inflation as an increase in the cost of goods and services without a corresponding rise in the value of the currency.
 Money is just worth less than before.
 When you sell your structured settlement, you can use your money while it still has its full value.